practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Ruby/README.md

 This leaves me this question: what kind of JIT compilation do you get, in version 3.2.3 at least, when you use Ruby's _--jit_ switch?

-Ruby's help command says this: _enable JIT for the platform, same as --mjit (experimental)_, with --mjit saying: _enable C compiler-based JIT compiler (experimental)_
+Ruby's help command says this: _enable JIT for the platform, same as --mjit (experimental)_, with _--mjit_ to: _enable C compiler-based JIT compiler (experimental)_

 <br/>

-So, all in all, it looks like that the JIT compilation landscape of Ruby is still under active development.
+So, all in all, it looks like that the JIT compilation landscape of Ruby is still under active development, and that JIT compilation is still not automatically activated when running Ruby source code.

 <br/>